yobgob/too-many-hooks/.github/contributing.md

 [Create a branch](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/making-changes-in-a-branch/managing-branches) on your fork for the issue you are working on.

-> Branch names should be descriptive and include the issue number like `<issue-number>/imperative-description` e.g. `29/update-contributing-guide`.
+> Branch names should be descriptive of the changes being made (e.g. `update-contributing-guide`).

 #### Commit your changes